BDA-KTS/claim_similarity_retrieval/README.md

 1. Input Dataset: The [claim_similarity_dataset.tsv](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/claim_similarity_dataset.tsv) already present in the **claim_similarity_retrieval** method.

-2. User input: The user input can be provided either by entering it when the script prompts for it or through the file [sample_input.txt](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/sample_input.txt)
+2. User input: The user input can be provided either by entering it when the script prompts for it:

-    `Enter a sentence for similarity check (or press Enter to use a sample sentence): Musicians Robert Plant and Cher plan to wed at Westminster Abbey in July 2016.`
+    `Enter a sentence for similarity check (or press Enter to use a sample sentence): Musicians Robert Plant and Cher plan to wed at Westminster Abbey in July 2016.` or through the file [sample_input.txt](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/sample_input.txt)

 ## Output Data
 * The output is exported to a csv file [similarity_results.csv](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/similarity_results.csv) and contains the input sentence, normalised rating, similarity , claim source, claim reviewed and message if any